Carlos Kalmar, Artistic Director & Principal Conductor

 Christopher Bell, Chorus Director

-Now in his 15th Season with the Grant Park Music Festival, Christopher Bell has served as Chorus Director of the Grant Park Chorus since 2002.
-Bell oversees a chorus of more than 100 singers, along with the Apprentice Chorale made up of young singers from local universities.
+Christopher Bell has served as Chorus Director of the Grant Park Chorus since 2002.
+Bell oversees a chorus of more than 100 singers, along with the Project Inclusion Vocal Fellows, a unique program designed to encourage singers under-represented in the field.
 Bell prepares all of the Festival’s choral programs, and conducts the orchestra and chorus for several concerts.

 Born in Belfast, Bell was educated at Edinburgh University and held his first post as Associate Conductor of the BBC Scottish Symphony.
 Since then, he has worked with many of the major orchestras in the UK and Ireland, including the Royal Philharmonic, London Philharmonic, Royal Scottish National, BBC Scottish Symphony, Ulster Orchestra, Scottish Chamber, City of London Sinfonia, London Concert, RTE National Symphony, RTE Concert and the Bournemouth Symphony.
-In 2009 he was appointed Associate Conductor of the Ulster Orchestra.
+Between 2009 and 2017 he was Associate Conductor of the Ulster Orchestra.
+Recent orchestral performances have included San Francisco Symphony and the Orchestra of Opera North.

 He is well-known for his work with young musicians.
-Before his current posts with the RSNO Junior Chorus and the National Youth Choir of Scotland, he was the founding conductor of the Ulster Youth Choir and director of the Total Aberdeen Youth Choir for six years.
+Before his current post with the National Youth Choir of Scotland, he was the founding conductor of the Ulster Youth Choir, director of the Total Aberdeen Youth Choir for six years, and director of the prestigious RSNO Junior Chorus for twenty four years.